 - Brush the biscuits with melted butter and bake for 15 minutes until they are firm and golden.

-- While the biscuits bake, brown the sausage in a saute pan over medium heat for 4-5 minutes.
-Remove the ground sausage using a slotted spoon and set it aside.
+- Meanwhile, brown the sausage in a sauté pan over medium heat for 4-5 minutes.
+Remove the ground sausage from the pan using a slotted spoon and set it aside.

 - Return the pan to medium heat and warm the butter.
-Stir in the half and half, water, black pepper, salt, garlic powder, and red pepper flakes.
+Stir in the half-and-half, water, black pepper, kosher salt, garlic powder, cayenne pepper, and ground nutmeg.
 Then, gently whisk in the xanthan gum.

-- Bring the mixture to a gentle bubble to thicken the gravy, and add the reserved sausage.
-Cover and simmer for another 5 minutes.
-Taste and season with black pepper to serve.
+- Bring the mixture to a gentle boil to thicken the gravy, then stir in the reserved sausage.
+Cover and cook for 5 minutes.

 - Xanthan gum is a powerful thickening agent, so it’s best to start with a small amount and gradually increase if needed.
 A little goes a long way, and using too much can lead to a gummy texture.